inductiva/inductiva/README.md

 task = scenario.simulate(..., run_async=True)

-# Get the current status of the task.
+# Get the output of the task.
+If the task is still running, this will block
-status = task.get_status()

-# Block until the results are ready and get an output object.
+# until the outputs are ready.
 # `output` objects vary depending on the scenario, exposing methods to
 # manipulate the results that are relevant for that scenario!
 output = task.get_output()